jamwil/cecli/benchmark/README.md

 # Inside the container, install aider as a development build.
 # This way you're running the code that you cloned above, including any local changes.
+# TODO: this step should be included in the Dockerfile
 pip install -e .[dev]

 # Run the benchmark: